 Another improvement made to the powertrain to enhance efficiency was to machine the driveshaft paddles into true circles.
 The team purchased a hollow, light weight driveshaft to reduce weight.
 Like most drive shafts purchased, this one came with plastic molded drive paddles that were un-machined and out-of-round.
 Relaxing and tensioning of the track can make the snowmobile less efficient as well as increase snowmobile noise and wear.
-To reduce these effects, the driveshaft was machined on a lathe so that both drive paddles were round.
+To reduce these effects, the driveshaft was machined on a lathe for concentricity.